Walsall children's services improvement 'may take year'

 Inspectors visiting in June rated safeguarding services as inadequate, the lowest of four ratings.

 But an improvement notice from the government was likely to be received by Walsall Council in the next few weeks, the authority said.

-An improvement notice shows a council has taken steps towards making a service better.'Tighten up'
+An improvement notice shows a council has taken steps towards making a service better.

 Ofsted had said it was concerned "current safeguarding practice and management systems do not consistently ensure that the most vulnerable children in Walsall are effectively safeguarded or protected".